These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Achillea millefolium

-Quite an attractive and hardy perennial, Yarrow, with its fern-like leaves, produces flat-topped or dome-shaped clusters of tiny white flowers, each with five petals.
-Since they showcase clusters, each composite flower produces 3 to 8 petal-like ray flowers and may produce up to 12 disk flowers.
+These hardy perennial plants with their fern-like leaves produce flat-topped or dome-shaped clusters of tiny white flowers, each with five petals.
+The composite flower produces 3 to 8 petal-like ray flowers and may produce up to 12 disk flowers.

 14. Columbine